HENNGE/minisaml/docs/reference.rst

     depends on the :term:`Issuer` of the :term:`Identity Provider`.

     MiniSAML will parse the response and call the function passed to ``get_config_for_issuer`` with the :term:`Issuer` as the only argument.
-This function should then return a :py:class:`minisaml.response.ValidationConfig` instance to use to validate the response.
+This function should then return a tuple of a :py:class:`minisaml.response.ValidationConfig` instance to use to validate the response and a second value which will be returned by :py:func:`minisaml.response.validate_multi_tenant_response`.
+    This second value can be used to re-use values calculated in ``get_config_for_issuer``, if no such values are needed, use ``None`` as the second item in the tuple instead.
     Any exceptions raised in the ``get_config_for_issuer`` function will be forwarded to the caller of :py:func:`minisaml.response.validate_multi_tenant_response`, as such, exceptions should be used to signal an unsupported :term:`Issuer`.